 I'm such a big Hitchcock fan I was giddy with excitement when I saw that Vanity Fair magazine opted to recreate some of his most famous and iconic scenes from 11 of his movies in their Hollywood Portfolio issue a few months ago.

-The March issue of the magazine, who has a tradition of doing some fabulous photo editorials, continued to impress with their recreation of 11 of Hitchcock's most famous scenes in which 21 hottest hollywood actors are shot by four regular Vanity Fair photographers.
-The results are fabulous, and you can see them for yourself below followed by original hollywood stills of the Hitchcock movies that I located for both your entertainment and education.
+The March issue of the magazine, who has a tradition of doing some fabulous photo editorials, continued to impress with their recreation of 11 of Hitchcock's most famous scenes in which 21 hottest Hollywood actors are shot by four regular Vanity Fair photographers.
+The results are fabulous, and you can see them for yourself compared with the original Hollywood stills of the Hitchcock movies that I located for both your entertainment and education.

 Dial M for Murder, 1954

 Above: Charlize Theron.
 Photograph by Norman Jean Roy.